 | Sales cycle | Standard | -30% |

-These results do not come from a better pitch or a more experienced sales rep. They are a mechanical outcome of contacting the right person at the right time.
+These results don’t come from a better pitch or a more experienced sales rep. They’re a mechanical outcome of contacting the right person at the right time.

 One signal, one message

-Unlike traditional digital prospecting sequences (5 to 8 automated emails per prospect), Rodz adopts a radically different philosophy: one signal detected = one personalized message.
+Unlike traditional digital prospecting sequences (5 to 8 automated emails per prospect), Rodz takes a different approach: one signal detected means one personalized message sent.

 How Signal Detection Works